fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 When you work on your tree of state you might want to *lift state* to parent components so that it can be shared by children.

+Managing state can become tedious and complicated at best, we recommend you using [Redux](https://redux.js.org/) state management add-on as your state gets more complicated.

 **Synchronous vs Asynchronous**

 Remember this distinction.
 Synchronous happens literally immediately.
 Async takes time that JavaScript nor React does not know.
 JS runs the code after it, and then returns when the promise is resolved.
 React `setState()` is async, because React decides for itself when is the best time to run it.

 In order to see change after when using setState you must use the second argument on its syntax.
+[Read more](https://medium.com/@yelstin.fernandes/using-setstates-optional-second-parameter-in-react-js-1ecd5de6f1ea).

 **Virtual DOM**

 Remember we don't directly (imperatively) change the DOM.
-React takes care of through the virtual DOM.
+React takes care of the DOM through the virtual DOM.
 React has what is called `synthetic event`, which it means that React will interfere on all events and decide what to do.
-React only deals with the real DOM when it sees fit and with its own parameters that is why React feels so fast.
+React only deals with the real DOM when it sees fit and with its own patterns, that is why React feels so fast.

-So React takes all the hard work on showing and hiding elements from the DOM for us but we have to learn its mechanism for re-render and how we manage state.
+So React takes all the hard work on showing and hiding elements from the DOM for us, but we have to learn its re-render mechanism and how we manage state.
+This will make us a pro React developer.

-## So how, can I be a top React developer?
+## How Can I be a Top React Developer?

 - **Decide on Components**: What is a component and how you will divide the app.
 - Decide on **state and where it lives**.